Thelastlineofcode/Adriatic-Claim-Co/docs/ISSUES.md

 This document contains a prioritized list of issues (user stories) for the full buildout of the Adriatic Claim Co product.
 You can copy/paste each section into GitHub Issues when you're ready.

----

 ### 1) DB schema & migrations

-- Title: DB schema & migrations
-- User story: As a developer I need a production-ready relational schema so that claims, documents, KYC records, and payouts can be stored reliably and migrated over time.
-- Acceptance criteria:
 - `backend/models.py` (SQLAlchemy) contains models: users, claims, claim_documents, kyc_checks, payouts, audit_logs.
 - Alembic is configured with an initial migration that creates the schema.
 - Local dev uses SQLite by default; documentation shows how to switch to Postgres.

-- Estimate: 3d
-- Labels: backend, database, infra
+## Backlog progress

+Use the checklist below to track high-level progress inside this repository.
+When an issue is completed, mark its checkbox with an `x` and update the timestamp.

+- [ ] 1.
+DB schema & migrations
+- [ ] 2.
+Object storage for PII (S3/MinIO)
+- [ ] 3.
+Admin auth & RBAC
+- [ ] 4.
+KYC provider integration (sandbox)
+- [ ] 5.
+PDF generation & e-sign flow
+- [ ] 6.
+Payment / escrow integration (sandbox)
+- [ ] 7.
+Claim discovery & state lookup worker
+- [ ] 8.
+Admin reconciliation UI & workflows
+- [ ] 9.
+CI / tests / GitHub Actions
+- [ ] 10.
+Containerize services & deployment manifest
+- [ ] 11.
+Monitoring, logs, and error tracking
+- [ ] 12.
+Security hardening & encryption
+- [ ] 13.
+Legal review & documentation
+- [ ] 14.
+Spanish translation & bilingual UX
+- [ ] 15.
+Tests & QA for payout flows

+Last updated: 2025-10-30

 ---